ekwestrel corp

 A successful business does more than provide a fair exchange with its customer – that’s an expectation that must be fulfilled just to stay in business.
 A successful business finds ways of adding value for its customers, beyond expectation.

-Filed Under: Pumps Tagged With: adding value, beyond expectation, engineering consulting services, fair exchange, good business practice, REI, successful business
+Filed Under: General Interest, Professional Engineer Tagged With: adding value, beyond expectation, engineering consulting services, fair exchange, good business practice, REI, successful business

 About Randal Ferman